Sinatra-Blue/ClawCam/README.md

 1.  _Video Input_: The process starts by receiving video footage directly from fishermen or processing centers.
 This footage serves as the raw data for analysis.
 2.  _Frame Extraction_: The video is processed to extract individual frames, preparing them for further analysis.
 3.  _Frame Selection_: Each extracted frame is analysed and classified as either a 'good' frame or a 'bad' frame based on quality and content.
 This information is logged into an Excel sheet for easy reference.
-4.  _Lobster Detection_: Individual lobsters are detected within each frame, and their locations are identified for further analysis
+4.  _Lobster Detection_: Individual lobsters are detected within each frame, and their locations are identified for further analysis.
 5.  _Ground Truth Linking_: Simultaneously, individual lobsters in the frames are linked to ground truth data, such as measurement details, sex, and other relevant biological information.
 6.  _Data Integration_: The two Excel sheets — one containing the frame evaluations and the other containing the linked ground truth data — are combined.
-This integrated dataset forms a comprehensive resource that aids in training the model and validating its output
+This integrated dataset forms a comprehensive resource that aids in training the model and validating its output.

 **Feeding The Model and Iterative Training**